sdiehl/wiwinwlh/README.md

 Contributing
 ------------

-If you want to submit a fix for a typo or fix for code then just submit a pull request, and I'm happy to recompile the resulting document.
-Edit the following Markdown file which generates all other targets.
+If you want to submit a fix for a typo or fix edit the following Markdown file which generates all other targets.

 [tutorial.md](./tutorial.md)

+Then submit a Pull Request on Github describing your change.

 Source code is directly included from the `src` directory into the resulting document by the preprocessor.
-To fix a change or include a new sample edit the example source code directly.
-In addition add the new file to the `ci` script inside of the folder so it is run in the continuous integration script.
+To include a new sample edit the example source code directly.
+When adding a new Haskell file, add it to the `ci` script inside of the folder so it is run in the continuous integration script.

 Source Code
 -----------